With tax season coming soon, you may wonder how you can reduce your taxable income. One smart place to start looking is your 401(k) plan.

 No matter how prepared you may be, financial hardships do occur.
 During tough times, many people turn to the money they have saved in their 401(k) accounts.
 Unfortunately, withdrawing money from your 401(k) before you are age 59 ½ has some expensive consequences.

 In order to take a hardship withdrawal from your 401(k), your financial situation must first meet a specific set of criteria as specified by the IRS.
 If your request for withdrawal is approved, you must then pay federal and state income tax on the amount taken out of your account.
-In addition, you must pay a 10 percent penalty fee for early withdrawal.
+Also, you must pay a 10 percent penalty fee for early withdrawal.

 Instead of withdrawing money from your retirement account, you can consider taking a 401(k) loan instead.
 Unlike hardship withdrawals, loans have to be paid back.
 401(k) loans are not taxable, so they aren’t as damaging to your finances as a hardship withdrawal.
 Not all employer plans allow 401(k) loans, so be sure to check with your company’s 401(k) administrator for all of the details.